How to handle communication in your nanny share

 “Point parent” communication

 While group messaging works well for some nanny shares, others may choose to streamline their communication by designating one parent as the point person to manage the nanny share’s day-to-day operations.
-Families can communicate directly with each other, and pass on any relevant information to the nanny through the designated point person.
-This kind of arrangement naturally cuts down on the amount of confusion that can come from having “too many cooks in the kitchen,” and ensures that there will be a relatively consistent style and frequency in the communication that does occur.
+Families can communicate directly with each other and pass on any relevant information to the nanny through the designated point person.
+This kind of arrangement naturally cuts down on the amount of confusion that can come from having “too many cooks in the kitchen” and ensures that there will be a relatively consistent style and frequency in the communication that does occur.

 Having one person in charge of the day-to-day operations can also make things easier on the nanny, too.
 For example, they’ll know exactly who to reach out to with questions about time off or schedule changes, rather than having to get an answer from two or more people.

-Carrie, a mom from Newport Beach, California, communicates directly with the other family if there are issues or matters to discuss relating to the nanny.
+Carrie, a mom in Newport Beach, California, says she communicates directly with the other family if there are issues or matters to discuss relating to the nanny.
 However, for daily issues, she is the one to speak directly with the nanny.
+The nanny manages her own schedule, so if there’s a change or Carrie needs to switch a day, she lets the nanny know.

 Another great way to maintain open, consistent dialogue within your nanny share is by finding time to do regular “check-ins” with both families and the nanny.
 Think of it like the weekly one-on-one meetings you might have with your manager, or like the parent-teacher conferences you have with your kids’ teachers.
 These regular check-ins allow you to make sure that everyone in the group is satisfied with the way things are going, and give you all a chance to resolve any issues that come up.